ansys/pysherlock/doc/source/getting_started/installation.rst

 Install packages
 ================

+The below instructions are for Sherlock and PySherlock only.
+If you have other PyAnsys products, please see the `Ansys Metapackage <https://docs.pyansys.com/version/dev/getting-started/install.html>`_ which packages all the PyAnsys products into 1 python package including PySherlock.

+If you only care about the PySherlock package continue to the instructions below.

 The ``ansys-sherlock-core`` package supports Python 3.12 through Python 3.14 on Windows and Linux.

 To use PySherlock, you must download and install both the ``ansys-api-sherlock``